-- 3. Subtract the combined weight of the driver and passengers from XXX lbs or XXX kg. - 4.
-The resulting figure equals the available amount of cargo and luggage load capacity.
-For example, if "XXX" amount equals 1,400 lbs (635 kg) and there will be five 150 lb (68 kg) passengers in your vehicle, the amount of available cargo and luggage load capacity is 650 lbs (295 kg) (since $5 \times 150 = 750$, and 1400 750 = 650 lbs - 5.
-Determine the combined weight of luggage and cargo being loaded on the vehicle.
+3. Subtract the combined weight of the driver and passengers from XXX kilograms or XXX pounds.

+4. The resulting figure equals the available amount of cargo and luggage load capacity.
+For example, if "XXX" amount equals 1400 lbs. and there will be five 150 lb. passengers in your vehicle, the amount of available cargo and luggage load capacity is 650 lbs. (since $5 \ge 150 = 750$ , and 1400 - 750 = 650 lbs.)

+5. Determine the combined weight of luggage and cargo being loaded on the vehicle.
 That weight may not safely exceed the available cargo and luggage load capacity calculated in Step 4.